Mooophy/CLRS/README.md

 algorithms from CLRS
 ====================

-Implementation for  "Introduction to Algorithms 3rd", using C++ templates.
+ "Introduction to Algorithms 3rd" implementation in  C++ templates.

 						from 15 March 2014	to	...